 As the largest electrical contracting company in the U.S., the source of IES' revenue is exceptionally stable.
 Virtually all construction and renovation work in the U.S. requires electrical contracting services, and electrical and low voltage work usually runs between 8%-12% of the cost of a commercial or industrial project and 5%-10% of the cost of a residential project.
 This percentage is substantially higher in high-end residential home building.
-Growth in the electrical contracting market has accelerated in recent vears due to:
+Growth through 2001 was high as a result of the following factors:

 - Complexity as a result of the increase in computer, security and communications systems in the workplace.
 Computers, printers and on-line access are a part of virtually every workstation, increasing the electrical and low voltage demands placed on a given system.
-New telecommunications systems have also increased the burden as well as networking of local and wide area computer systems. - The pace of electrical renovation of existing structures has increased, primarily as a result of more advanced computer and communications systems. - The increased focus on cost savings through energy management systems - New electrical codes for power efficiency and safety - standards have revised energy been stressina energy-efficient lighting fixtures and other equipment. - Increased demand for backup power systems as the workplace has become more complex and more dependent upon technology. - Heightened requirements have increased demand and sophistication of security systems. - Increased demand for preventative maintenance to minimize disruption
+New telecommunications systems have also increased the burden as well as networking of local and wide area computer systems. - The pace of electrical renovation of existing structures has increased, primarily as a result of more advanced computer and communications systems. - The increased focus on cost savings through energy management systems - · New electrical codes for power efficiency and safety - · National energy standards have been revised stressing energy-efficient lighting fixtures and other equipment. - Increased demand for backup power systems as the workplace has become more complex and more dependent upon technology. - · Heightened requirements have increased demand and sophistication of security systems. - Increased demand for preventative maintenance to minimize disruption of power.

+These factors continue to influence growth; however, recent declines in construction spending have temporarily affected the impact these technology drivers are having on the overall electrical market.
 The electrical contracting industry had difficult years in 2002 and 2003 due to the reduction in commercial and industrial construction spending.
-Commercial and industrial construction, which accounts for about 40% of revenues for IES, was down 18% in 2002 and 2% in 2003 according to preliminary figures from F.W.
+Commercial and industrial construction was down 18% in 2002 and 2% in 2003 according to preliminary figures from F.W.
 Dodge, the industry's primary source for construction data and forecasts.
+This market as defined by F.W.
+Dodge accounts for about 40% of IES' revenues.
 Achieving comparable growth in this sector was particularly difficult when compared to the record year in 2000, the strongest year on record for commercial/industrial construction spending.
-The strong demand in the late 1990's and early 2000 increased the supply of providers, which made the decreases in 2002 and 2003 particularly difficult due to excess capacity in the electrical service provider market.
+The strong demand in the late 1990's and early 2000 increased the supply of providers, which made the decreases in 2002 and 2003 particularly difficult due to an excess capacity in the electrical service provider market.
 Exhibit 13 below details the movements of the electrical contracting market through the upswing and subsequent decline.